 \subsection{Numerical schemes}

-\textbf{Finite-volume method:} To solve the coupled partial differential eqns (\ref{eq_solute_field_dim}) and (\ref{eq_part_continuum_dim}), we discretize both equations in space and write the resulting equations as coupled ordinary differential equations in time.
+\textbf{Finite-volume method:} To solve the coupled partial differential eqns (\ref{eq_solute_field_dim}) and (\ref{eq_part_continuum_dim}), we discretize both equations in space onto a square Cartesian grid with a grid size of 0.05 and write the resulting equations as coupled ordinary differential equations in time.
 We use a first-order upwinding scheme to resolve the convective term.
+We implement the point source/sink as a source term in the finite-volume cell, which contains the coordinates for the source/sink.
 For eqns (\ref{eq_solute_field_dim}) and (\ref{eq_part_tracking_dim}), we discretize eqn (\ref{eq_solute_field_dim}) in space and solve the resulting equations with eqn (\ref{eq_part_tracking_dim}) as coupled ordinary differential equations in time.
 We interpolate the solute gradient at the position of the $\rm{i}^{\rm{th}}$ particle during each time step in order to determine the particle velocity.
 The coupled differential equations are then integrated using an eighth-order Runge-Kutta integration scheme (DOP853) as implemented in Scipy.
-To gain confidence in our simulations, we compare our results qualitatively to the experimental results of Banerjee et al. \cite{banerjee_long-range_2019} and obtain a good agreement; see Appendix \ref{Qualitative comparison with experimental results}. {} \textbf{Optimization:} We define an objective function, which inputs the locations of sources and sinks for a given arrangement and outputs a calculated fraction $\Phi(\tau)$.
+To gain confidence in our simulations, we compare our results qualitatively to the experimental results of Banerjee et al. \cite{banerjee_long-range_2019} and obtain a good agreement; see Appendix \ref{Qualitative comparison with experimental results}. {} \textbf{Optimization:} We define an objective function, which inputs the locations of sources and sinks for a given arrangement, solves eqns \ref{eq_solute_field_dim} and \ref{eq_part_continuum_dim} with a grid size of 0.1 and outputs a calculated fraction $\Phi(\tau)$.
 The fraction is defined as

 $\Phi(\tau)$ represents the fractions of particles within a sub-region $\Omega_1$ of our domain $\Omega$.
 We employ the objective function into an optimization scheme to determine a source/sink arrangement that maximizes $\Phi(\tau)$.
 The optimization scheme uses a Nelder-Mead simplex algorithm implemented through the Scipy Optimization package.